-On June 24, 2011, Chapter 97 of the Laws of 2011 was signed into law.
+On June 24, 2011, Chapter 97 of the Laws of 2011 was signed into law by the Governor.
 The Tax Levy Limit Law modifies current law by imposing a limit on the amount of real property taxes that a school district may levy.
 The Law affected school district tax levies for the school district fiscal year beginning July 1, 2012.